SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 > A component may have several mentors who share the work and thereby reduce key-person dependency.
 >
 > Important!… Besides helping coordination, these practices help maintain or improve the code/design quality of a component, and increase learning.

+One place I'm working with invited a component mentor from another team to help them with some code they weren't familiar with yet, with the agreement that the mentor would not touch the keyboard!
+This might seem "inefficient" to someone who doesn't yet realize the [full cost of knowledge gaps](/misconception-1-dependencies-are-caused-by-immutable-laws-of-physics/).

 >
 > ### Scrum of Scrums
 >